smitpi/PSLauncher/instructions.md

 # PSLauncher

 ## Description
-A GUI to launch any PowerShell script, function, file, or any other executables.
-You can also create a SysTray tool for quick access.
-Both apps use the same json config file.
-So, all your config is in sync.
+A GUI to launch any PowerShell script, function, or any other executables.
+You have the option to run any of these options as a normal user or as an Admin.
+Everything is saved in a json config file.
+Also created menu items that assists in creating the buttons, panels, and colour schemes.
+There is no need to manually edit the config file.
-    Also created menus that assists in creating the buttons and panels.
-It just asks you a couple of questions, and it adds the config to the json file.
-After a refresh, the new buttons or panels are available to everyone using it.

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PSLauncher)